 Research subject

-Baltic and East European studies; Critical and Cultural Theory
+Baltic and East European studies; Politics, Economy and the Organization of Society; Digital transformations

 Identifiers